sudeep-23-11/Perierat-Inventum/README.md

 # Perierat Inventum
-A website for management of lost and found items
+* A website for management of lost and found items
+* Run "bash setup.sh" command on linux terminal to start

 ## Add and Store items
 * add and store lost/found item details